 In the half-rate mode, two receive byte clocks (RBC0 and RBC1) are 180 degrees out of phase and operate at one-half the data rate.
 The clocks are generated by dividing down the recovered clock.
-The received data is output with respect to the two receive byte clocks (RBC0 and RBC1) allowing a protocol device to clock the parallel bytes using the RBC0 and RBC1 rising edges.
-The outputs to the protocol device, byte 0 of the received data is valid on the rising edge of RBC1.
-See the timing diagram shown in Figure 2.
+The received data is output with respect to the two receive byte clocks (RBC0, RBC1) allowing a protocol device to clock the parallel bytes using the RBC0 and RBC1 rising edges.
+The outputs to the protocol device, byte 0 of the received data valid on the rising edge of RBC1.
+Refer to the timing diagram shown in Figure 2.

 Figure 2.
-Synchronous Timing Characteristics Waveforms (TBI Half-Rate Mode)
+Synchronous Timing Characteristics Waveforms (TBI half-rate mode)

-In the normal-rate mode, only RBC0 is used and operates at full data rate (that is, 1.25-Gbps data rate produces a 125-MHz clock).
+In the normal-rate mode, only RBC0 is used and operates at full data rate (i.e., 1.25 Gbps data rate produces a 125 MHz clock).
 The received data is output with respect to the rising edge of RBC0.
 RBC1 is low in this mode.
-See the timing diagram shown in Figure 3.
+Refer to the timing diagram shown in Figure 3.

 Figure 3.
-Synchronous Timing Characteristics Waveforms (TBI Full-Rate Mode)
+Synchronous Timing Characteristics Waveforms (TBI full-rate mode)

 In the double data rate mode, the receiver presents the data on both the rising and falling edges of RBC0.
 RBC1 is low impedance.
-The data is clocked bit 0 first, and aligned to the rising edge of RBC0.
-See the timing diagram shown in Figure 4.
+The data is clocked bit-0 first, and aligned to the rising edge of RBC0.
+Refer to the timing diagram shown in Figure 4.

 Figure 4.
-Synchronous Timing Characteristics Waveforms (DDR Mode)
+Synchronous Timing Characteristics Waveforms (DDR mode)

 The receiver clock interpolator can lock to the incoming data without the need for a lock-to-reference preset.
-The received serial data rate (RXP and RXN) is at the same baud rate as the transmitted data stream, 0.02% (200 PPM) for proper operation (see the recommended operating tables).
+The received serial data rate (RXP and RXN) is at the same baud rate as the transmitted data stream, ±0.02% (200 PPM) for proper operation.